Download here, or subscribe

 “You’re a big help,” he says as he heads for the door.
 “I’d’ve had a heckuva time getting that to the side.
 Thanks.”

 “Let’s go!” he says brightly, and disappears inside.
-I hurry back up the ladder to my spot on the roof.
+I hurry back up the ladder to my place on the roof.
 The RV lurches forward.

 That’s how it goes the next mile or so.
-We ended up stopping eight more times before we get to the building.
+We end up stopping eight more times before we get to the building.
 I climb down as he kills the engine.

 There’s just one door, a rust-colored metal rectangle near the dark corner where the wing and the building meet.
 There are people in the corner’s shadow.
 They appear Hispanic, their clothes tattered, eyes vacant.
 They peer at us lifelessly.
 They’ve got a small campfire going near the building.
 They’re cooking something that smells vaguely pleasant, like a barbecue.

 “Hell if I know,” he shrugs, hauling more trash out of the way.
 “Always been here as far as I remember, and I’ve been here for-fuckin’-ever.”

 “What’s inside the door?”
 I ask as a crying child, a little girl maybe nine or ten years old, opens the door, steps in, and closes it behind her.
 From what little I could see, it looked like the sterile-white interior of any fast-food restaurant bathroom, which is what I guessed it was.